edwinsteele/setup-scripts/README.md

 For ad-hoc running of ansible playbooks, after the esteele account has been created, run e.g.: `ansible-playbook -u esteele -i ../../vagrant/mercury-vm/vagrant-ansible_hosts ./language_explorer.yml` (and change the user line to esteele instead of root in the playbook).
 TODO - see if we can remove the user line entirely and specify all the time on commandline

+Assumes that the VM can talk to the VirtualBox Host, and to the outside world.
+This can be done by configuring the VM with two network adapters, one as NAT and the other as host-only (which requires creation of a host-only network on the host)

 # Extra notes
 ansible -i hosts local-linux -m setup to get variables